 Prevention & Control: Light infestations of scale can be scraped off by hand.
 Prune out and dispose of any heavily infested branches.
 A 2% horticultural oil can be sprayed in the early spring before new growth begins to kill overwintering adults and eggs.
 Horticultural oil may be sprayed when temperatures are between 40 and 85 °F.

 Avoid using more toxic insecticides unless the plant is seriously damaged from the scale infestation.
 These insecticides will often kill the naturally occurring predators of scale.
 If insecticides are going to be used, spray when crawlers are observed, as this is the only stage in the life cycle that is controlled by contact insecticides.
-Insecticides labeled for homeowner use against scale crawlers include acephate, malathion, and cyfluthrin (see Table 1 for specific products).
+Insecticides labeled for homeowner use against scale crawlers include acephate, malathion, bifenthrin, cyhalothrin, and cyfluthrin (see Table 1 for specific products).
+Alternatively, a soil application of a product containing dinotefuran may be applied for scale control on viburnums.

 Root weevil adults, such as the black vine weevil (Otiorhynchus sulcatus), feed on foliage, and the injury shows up as ragged notches on the leaf edges.
 Although the foliar damage is not generally severe, it can be very unsightly.
 The adult weevil is a black, wingless weevil about ⅜-inch long.
 The adults are noctural feeders and move up onto the plant at sundown.
 On sunny days, they are found in the leaf litter beneath the viburnum canopy.